0exp/redis_queued_locks/README.md

   - per-block-holding-the-lock sidecar `Ractor` and `in progress queue` in RedisDB that will extend the acquired lock for long-running blocks of code (that invoked "under" the lock whose ttl may expire before the block execution completes);
+  - an ability to add custom metadata to the lock and an ability to read this data;
 - **Minor**
   - `RedisQueuedLocks::Acquier::Try.try_to_lock` - detailed successful result analization;
   - better code stylization and interesting refactorings;